mikedilger/mosaic-spec/docs/rationale.md

 ## Duplex Communication

-We base Mosaic on transport protocols that provide duplex communication such as Web Sockets and Web Transport.
+We base Mosaic on transport protocols that provide duplex communication such as QUIC and Web Sockets.
 This is in opposition to a request-response architecture such as HTTP REST.

 This allows either side to initiate an action, which turns out to be a very useful feature.
 For example when a new record that matches a user's subscribed filters arrives at the server,